emanuel2718/AstarPathfinding/README.md

 - [ ] Make a noticable notification for No solution found case and ended visualization (Maybe use Tkinter)
 - [ ] Show time it took to find the path
 - [ ] Add option for A* algorithm G, H and F scores on each square
+- [ ] Make a separate window to handle the settings such as diagonals, coordinates etc.